wyuenho/emacs-corfu-pixel-perfect/README.md

 variables.
 This situation is exacerbated by the fact `corfu` does not remember the size after resizing the popup with a mouse.

-Their must be some simple clever math you can do to guess a sensible static width depending on the major mode and past completion invocations.
+There must be some simple clever math you can do to guess a sensible static width depending on the major mode and past completion invocations.

 Or perhaps, just simply remember the size of the popup after the user has